simeononsecurity/simeononsecurity.ch/content/articles/what-is-a-common-indicator-of-a-phishing-attempt/index.en.md

 ### **4. Suspicious URLs and Links**

 Phishing emails or messages often include **suspicious URLs and links** that can lead to fraudulent websites.
 These websites are crafted to resemble the legitimate organization's site but are designed to **steal your personal information**.
-Therefore, it is crucial to exercise caution when interacting with links in emails or messages.
+Therefore, you need to exercise caution when interacting with links in emails or messages.

 To verify the legitimacy of a link, **hover your mouse over it** to preview the actual URL.
 For example, an email claiming to be from a popular online payment platform may contain a link that appears legitimate, but upon hovering, you may notice a different URL, such as "phishingsite.com" instead of the official domain.